 First, the only places where the rate of HIV infection is sufficiently high as to justify the routine circumcision of infants on this ground alone are in the so-called ‘Developing World’, especially sub-Saharan Africa.
-Yet these are precisely the places were the sort of sterile operating conditions necessary to perform the procedure are least likely to be widely available.
+Yet these are precisely the places where the sort of sterile operating conditions necessary to perform the procedure are least likely to be widely available.

 This means that the risk of contracting blood-borne infections (including HIV itself) during the procedure itself may outweigh any later reduced risk of exposure when a person reaches sexual maturity.
 Ironically, therefore, the widespread adoption of circumcision in, say, sub-Saharan Africa may actually increase the spread of HIV and other born-borne infections.

-There are also other dangerous complications, as exemplified by the tragic but well-known case of David Reimer.
+There are also other dangerous possible complications, as exemplified by the tragic but well-known case of David Reimer.

 Moreover, no one really seems to have any idea as to the explanation as to why circumcision supposedly reduces the transmission of the HIV virus.

 Indeed, there theoretical ground for believing that circumcision might increase, rather than a decrease, in the risk of transmission of blood borne viruses such as HIV during intercourse.